besnarda/rmiscalb/README.md

 ## To modify package

-Modify functions into the R folder following good practices: one .R file per thematic, good documentation...
+Modify functions into the R folder following good practices: one .R file per thematic.

-Don't forget to use testthat package to ensure your code is properly tested.
+After loading the project into R:
+You can use testthat pacakge to verify use.
 ```
 testthat::auto_test_package()
 ```